idx-academy/spa-orders/README.md

 ### Finished work, or want to synchronize changes with develop before continuing.

 `git add .`
-`git commit -m 'Commit’s label'` – зsave changes
+`git commit -m 'Commit’s label'` – save changes

 then you need to update develop

-`git checkout develop` – на develop switch to develop `git pull origin develop` – charges changes
+`git checkout develop` – switch to develop
+`git pull origin develop` – charges changes

-And back to my branch
+And back to your branch

 `git checkout your_branch_name`

-Then we rebase
+Then we should rebase

 `git rebase develop`